 We have lots of robots in our lives, from the ice maker in a freezer to vending machines that spit out candy.
 But robots are more fun when they look like people.
 That’s how Transformers started: take a chunky toy car or truck, turn out the sides to make arms and legs, and boom, suddenly you have a humanoid robot!
 So some folks in Turkey went a step further.
 They built a real Transformer out of a real car.
-As the video shows, this red BMW unfolds, stands up, and pops out doors from under its arms.
+This red BMW unfolds, stands up, and pops out doors from under its arms.
 It’s so cool to see these huge pieces that weigh hundreds of pounds reshape into a giant toy.
 The question is, how many toy Transformers would it take to match this thing?

 Wee ones: Count your arms and legs.
 How many “pieces” do you have in total?